dagraham/etm-dgraham/README.md

 * Using @s, @r and, optionally, @+.
 Datetimes from @+, if any, are added to the datetimes generated from the @r entry which fall on or after the @s datetime.
 Note that the datetime from @s will only be included if it matches one generated by the @r entry or by one included in @+.

         * my event @s 2018-02-15 3p @r d &h 18 @+ 2018-03-02 4p
-    would repeat daily at 6pm starting Feb 15 and at 4pm on Mar 2, *but not* at 3pm on Feb 15.
+    would repeat daily at 6pm starting Feb 15 and at 4pm on Mar 2, *but not* at 3pm on Feb 15 which is specified in `@s`.
 * Using @s and, optionally, @+ (but without @r).
 Datetimes from @+, if any, are added to @s.
 E.g.,

         * my event @s 2018-02-15 3p @+ 2018-03-02 4p
-    would repeat at 4pm on Mar 2 *and* 3pm on Feb 15.
+    would repeat at 4pm on Mar 2 *and* at 3pm on Feb 15 since `@r` is not specified.
 * Using &c and &u in @r.
 It is an error in *dateutil* to specify both &c (count) and &u (until) since providing both would at best be redundant.
 A distinction between using @c and @u is worth noting and can be illustrated with an example.
 Suppose an item starts at 10am on a Monday and repeats daily using either count, &c 5, or until, &u fri 10a.
 Both will create repetitions for 10am on each of the weekdays from Monday through Friday.
 The distinction arises if you later decide to delete one of the instances, say the one falling on Wednesday, using @-.
 With *count*, you would then have instances falling on Monday, Tuesday, Thursday, Friday *and Saturday* to satisfy the requirement for a count of five instances.
 With *until*, you would have only the four instances on Monday, Tuesday, Thursday and Friday to satisfy the requirement that the last instance falls on or before 10am Friday.

 @m masked entry.
 These entries are encoded in the database in an obfuscated or masked format but decoded when displayed in etm itself.
 A key, *secret*, specified in the user configuration file is used for the encoding/decoding.
 E.g., a reminder that appears as